yellowcardfinancial/backend-engineering-test/readme.md

 ## Summary
 This project contains the basic skeleton for a simple local serverless service.
 This environment contains an API endpoint, a dynamodb table, and a seed.
 The example endpoint scans the table for transactions and returns as many as it can.
 DynamoDB has a 1MB limit on the amount of data it will retrieve in a single request.

-The goal is to create an endpoint to enable pagination on the transactions in the table such that a Client could specify the `size` of the transctions to retrieve, and the `page` (or other identifier).
+The goal is to create an endpoint to fetch transactions of specific `currency` on a certain `country`.
+Make sure pagination is supported such that a Client could specify the `size` of the transctions to retrieve, and the `page` (or other identifier).
 The transactions **must** be sorted by time with the most recently created as the first transaction.

 ## Data
 Supplied is a pre-generated list of transactions that will be seeded upon database start (`txs.json`).
 The generation script (`tx-init.js`) is also included and can be modified to include **extra** data if neccessary to achieve results.